TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 12/John 12.42.md

 ---

-Nevertheless even of the rulers many believed on him; but because of the Pharisees they did not confess [it], lest they should be put out of the synagogue:
+Nevertheless even of the rulers many believed in him, but because of the Pharisees they didn't confess it, so that they wouldn't be put out of the synagogue,